bramtayl/Justly/README.md

 In Justly, you write intervals as a rational fraction (integer / integer) times a power of 2.
 An "o" suffix is a short hand for "\*2^", similar to how the "e" suffix is shorthand for "*10^".

-The numerator will be omitted if it is one.
+The numerator will be omitted if it is one, the denominator will be omitted if it is one, and the octave will be omitted if it is 0.
 Therefore:

 - "" represents the interval 1
 - "/3" represents the interval $\frac{1}{3}$